-One of the most popular of these is the 'first scorer' market, where a prospective punter can place a bet on the team and player he thinks is going to score first.
-The odds are better here, because there is a chance that any one of twenty two players (plus oncoming substitutes) could be the first to score.
+One of the most popular football betting markets is the 'first scorer' market, where a prospective punter can place a bet on the team and player he thinks is going to score first in the match.
+The odds are better for the 'first scorer' market because there is a chance that any one of twenty two players (plus oncoming substitutes) could be the first to score.

-Other popular football betting markets offered by online bookmakers include half-time/full-time, where you can place money on one team being ahead at half time and the other at full time, or vice versa.
+Another popular football betting market is the 'half-time/full-time' market, where you can place money on one team being ahead at half time and the other at full time, or vice versa.
 Alternatively, the backer can gamble that one team will be ahead at both half and full time, or that it will be a draw at half-time and one of the teams will go on to win at full-time.
 Lastly, the punter can bet that the score will be a draw both midway through and at the end of the game.

 One of the most popular methods of football betting comes in the form of the accumulator bet.
 Here, backers increase the potential return on their wager by betting on numerous teams to win, lose or draw, shortening their odds with every game but putting themselves in with the chance of a windfall.
 The number of teams you can bet on is entirely up to you, as is the stake, and your odds reflect the likelihood that all lines of the bet are successful.